 - Gloves: suitable for grabbing trees and branches out of your way while trekking

-- A rain jacket: a hike through tropical rain forest would likely call for some rain.
+- A rain jacket: a hike through a tropical rainforest would likely call for some rain.

 - Energy snacks: a trek to the mountain gorillas is pretty tight so that energy snacks would provide a good pick-me-up.